Do You Know All 13 Light Red Wine Varieties?

 Counoise

-Counoise is one of the sanctioned varieties used in Châteauneuf-du-Pape and is a low-yield, high quality grape.
-It is often used in blends to add complexity, spice, and anise.
+Counoise is one of the sanctioned varieties used in Châteauneuf-du-Pape and is a low-yield, high-quality grape.
+It is often a component in blends, adding complexity, spice, and anise.

 Counoise Serving Temperature: 60°F – 65°F Room temperature.